BradXiao/BradXiao.github.io/_posts/2020-09-11-readPapers.md

 * Convert negative comments to suggestions
-    *  :thumbsdown: Negative comment: "This system doesn't ..."
+    *  :thumbsdown:Negative comment: "This system doesn't ..."
-    * :thumbsup: "The paper would be much stronger if it discusses..."
+    * :thumbsup:"The paper would be much stronger if it discusses..."

-    * :thumbsdown: "This paper doesn't cite Multics, which did everything you do and more."
+    * :thumbsdown:"This paper doesn't cite Multics, which did everything you do and more."
-    * :thumbsup: "This paper reminded me of Multics, which seems quite similar.
+    * :thumbsup:"This paper reminded me of Multics, which seems quite similar.
 I would find the paper more persuative if it stated what the authors do over and above Multics."
 * Criticize the paper, not the work itself.
 * There is a remote possibility that you misunderstood the paper.
-    * :thumbsdown: "The algorithm given breaks the rule."
+    * :thumbsdown:"The algorithm given breaks the rule."
-    * :thumbsup: "The description in the paper left me worried that the algorithm breaks..."
+    * :thumbsup:"The description in the paper left me worried that the algorithm breaks..."
 * It's okay to be humorous, but try to stay emotionally mature.